stvaruzek/xslt-message-filter/README.md

 # JSON Filtering
 As XML and JSON are interchangeable, you can use XSLT to filter JSON messages as well.
-You just need to convert JSON to XML, filter it using XSLT, and convert it back to JSON.
+You need to convert JSON to XML, filter it using XSLT, and convert it back to JSON.
 Sure, there are plenty of other ways to filter JSON messages, but this could be a way to do it.
 Especially if you deal with JSON messages, where JSON structure might change over time as in my case.